The Pentagon’s Press Purge

 You know, I was in the Pentagon, for example, in the final days of the U.S.

-It said something to watch the building absorb what had happened as the death toll kept going up and up and up.
+absorb what had happened as the death toll kept going up and up and up.
+Like it's that kind of color.

-Dave, what about that interplay between information that the Pentagon does not want framed in certain ways versus the interpersonal relationships?
+dave what about that interplay between information that the pentagon does not want framed in certain ways versus the interpersonal relationships.

 You know, I know that the CIA, I guess, I think it was James Risen was talking about this.
+The loss of access was,

 he thought,